-Mesalands Community College is clearly committed to student learning as indicated in the College Mission and Goals.
+Mesalands Community College is clearly committed to student learning as evidenced be seen by the College Mission and Goals.

 MISSION

 Mesalands Community College is an institution of higher education that promotes student learning through quality education and services.
 Mesalands Community College fosters personal growth, leadership, and the opportunity to belong to a culturally diverse community.